m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## Princess tag championship match

 This match became a lot more fun once I accepted Watanabe Miu as a power wrestler.
 It doesn't make any sense - she's about half the size of either of the Bakuretsu Sisters - but it seems to be an established part of TJPW physics (Miyamoto Moka may be subject to the same effect), so you just have to roll with it.

+In my head, Tatsumi Rika is head and shoulders above the other three people in this ring,